ymonb1291/dotenv-parser/README.md

   SERVER_HTTPS=true
 `;
 ```

-Parse the configuration:
+## Parsing
+The `dotEnvParser` function looks for `KEY=VALUE` pairs in a string and returns them as an object where all keys and values are of type `string`:
 ```
 const res = dotEnvParser(config);
 console.log(res);
 //  Output:
 //    { SERVER_HOST: "localhost", SERVER_PORT: "3000", SERVER_HTTPS: "true" }
 ```
-By default, all values are of type `string`.
-If you wish to automatically convert numbers and booleans to their respective types, you need to specify the `infer` parameter to `true`:
+`DotEnvParser` can also try accept a second `boolean` parameter.
+When true, the parser will try to infer the type of the value.
+Numbers and booleans will then be converted to their respective type:
 ```
 const res = dotEnvParser(config, true);
 console.log(res);